Ultramann/shifu/README.md

 ## Quickstart

 Shifu revolves around the concept of a command.
 A command is a function, by convention ending in `_cmd`, that _only_ calls shifu `cmd` functions.
-These functions provide a declarative way to tell shifu how to wire together your cli.
+These functions provide a dsl which shifu uses to wire together your cli.
 Commands are passed to shifu's command runner `shifu_run`, or referenced as subcommands.

 Below is a very minimal, introduction shifu cli script.